simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - Reboot with Failover, can take some time to update UI (and API) for the AZ
     - Versions
         - To find RDS version, go to DB, check Engine parameter (included version)
-            - can use 'aws rds describe-db-instances --region' command to find DB metadata
+            - can use **aws rds describe-db-instances --region** command to find DB metadata
     - Encrypting
         - Using Snapshots
             - Take a snap